NextCenturyCorporation/neon-dash/README.md

 If you define `datastores` in your configuration file but you do not define any `dashboards` or `layouts`, the default dashboard will be blank when you first load it.
 However, you can easily add new widgets to your dashboard, configure the widgets to show your data sources, save your custom dashboards, and reload them in the future, all within the UI.
 More documentation and a detailed user tutorial are coming soon.

 For the full, detailed instructions, please see the [Neon Dashboard Configuration Guide](./docs/DASHBOARD_CONFIGURATION_GUIDE.md)

+### Elasticsearch Notes

+Elasticsearch does not have "databases" or "tables"; instead, it has "indexes" and "mapping types".
+In Neon, we consider "indexes" to be the equivalent of "databases" and "mapping types" to be the equivalent of "tables".

+#### Elasticsearch 7

+In Elasticsearch 7, mapping types have been removed.
+In the Neon Dashboard's configuration file, please use the word `properties` for all Elasticsearch 7 `tables` (and there should only be one per index).

 ## Technical Stack